makccr/makccr.github.io/essays/2025-03-30-the-only-way-out-is-through.md

 image: img/2025-03-30.jpg
 date: 2025-03-30
 tags: essay
+tagline: "The first exposure I had to this line of thinking, at least as far as I can remember, would be from Nikos Kazantzakis' novel: Zorba the Greek (which interestingly enough might have since become my favorite book).
+The original quote is said by Zorba to the protagonist: How do you expect to get the better of a devil ... if you don't turn into a devil and a half yourself?"
 ---

 The first exposure I had to this line of thinking, at least as far as I can remember, would be from Nikos Kazantzakis' novel: *Zorba the Greek* (which interestingly enough might have since become my favorite book).
 The original quote is said by Zorba to the protagonist: "How do you expect to get the better of a devil ... if you don't turn into a devil and a half yourself?"